More

 Distributing one fourth of all limes in each plate

-Each plate represents one-fourth or quarter of the whole lot, that is, 3 limes.
+Each plate represents one-fourth or quarter of the whole lot, 3 limes.

 How many fourths are there in one plate?
 Three-fourths